-- Management might be challenging if strong dev ops and data team are absent.
+- Management might be challenging if strong dev ops and data teams are absent.
 The managed version from the preset unless you get it.

-A U.S.-based software provider called GoodData offers infrastructure for data analysis.
-Over 30 000 enterprises are presently served by the company, which was founded in 2007.
+A U.S.-based software provider called GoodData offers an infrastructure for data analysis.
+Over 30,000 enterprises are presently served by the company, which was founded in 2007.